karanshgl/vanilla-nn/readme.txt

 Note: Kindly install numpy and scipy before running the code.
-Note #2: The dataset used did not have img_0.jpg hence it was removed from data.txt
+Note #2: The dataset used did not have img_0.jpg hence it was removed from data.txt Note #3: Make sure to keep the steering folder in the root(code) directory